suffolklibraries/lgc/content/collections/events/move-together-05-03.md

   [01473 295900](tel:01473295900)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1731313935
+updated_at: 1740588612
 duplicated_from: 9dd0a550-5b0e-4fc4-b3cf-b8639972add0
-attendance_information: 'carers of 1 - 2 year olds'
-published: false
+attendance_information: 'people in receipt of benefits'
 ---
-Be creative with your little one!
+Creative workshops exploring movement.